seespace/inair-documentation/1-getting-started/1-build-your-first-app/3-build-a-simple-slideshow.md

 Here are the `<UIImageView>` attributes you added:

-* `ui:id` This provides a unique identifier for the view, which you can use to reference the object from your app code, such as to read and manipulate the object (you'll see this in the next lesson).
+* `ui:id` This provides a unique identifier for the view, which you can use to reference the object from your app code, such as to read and manipulate the object (you'll see this in the next tutorial).
 It works exactly the same way as [__`android:id`__](http://developer.android.com/reference/android/view/View.html#attr_android:id)
 * `ui:width` and `ui:height` Define image's size.
 Note that `ui:positionX` and `ui:positionY` attributes are not defined, which will have the default value 0.
 * `ui:src` Sets a drawable as the content of this UIImageView.
 At the moment, the [photo1](../../images/photo1.jpg) is being displayed.